Frequently Asked Questions

 At this time, our club does not offer classes.
 Some of our members do (please check the links page for more info); you will need to contact those instructors directly and enquire about whether you can watch their classes.

 Absolutely - come and watch all or part of a trial!
-We hold 2 trials each year, and we welcome spectators.
+We hold a Spring trial and a Autumn trial each year, and we welcome spectators.
 There is no fee to watch either of our trials.

 When and how often are the club meetings?

 The meeting location varies, but it's always in the Red Deer area.
-We meet on the second Wednesday of each month from September to June, from 7 to 9 pm.
+We meet on the second Wednesday in the months of September, October, November, December and March, April, May, June from 7pm. to 9 pm.
+Our Annual General Meeting is held each November.

 How much does it cost to become a member?